aglotoff/html-project-template/README.md

 frontend-template
 =================

-This is a starter template that I use for static web pages creation, PSD to HTML/CSS conversion, etc. It is under active development, so there is still more to come in the future (:
+This is a starter template that I use for static web pages creation, design to HTML/CSS conversion, etc.

 Features
 --------
+* Tasks automation with Gulp
 * BEM code organizaton
 * HTML Markup generation with Pug
 * Sass & automatic vendor prefixes